-All regular employees of the Company and its domestic subsidiaries are entitled to a pension plan that is managed by an independently administered pension fund committee.
-Fund assets are deposited under the committee's name in the specific bank account and hence, not associated with the Company and its domestic subsidiaries.
-Therefore fund assets are not included in the Group's consolidated financial statements.
+All regular employees of the Group and its domestic subsidiaries are entitled to pension plans that are managed by an independently administered pension fund committee.
+Fund assets are deposited under the committee's name in the specific bank account and hence, not associated with the Group and its domestic subsidiaries.
+Therefore, fund assets are not included in the Group's consolidated financial statements.
 Pension benefits for employees of the overseas subsidiaries and the branches are provided in accordance with the respective local regulations.

-For the defined contribution plan, the Company and its domestic subsidiaries will make a monthly contribution of no less than 6% of the monthly wages of the employees subject to the plan.
-The Company recognizes expenses for the defined contribution plan in the period in which the contribution becomes due.
+For the defined contribution plan, the Group and its domestic subsidiaries will make a monthly contribution of no less than 6% of the monthly wages of the employees subject to the plan.
+The Group recognizes expenses for the defined contribution plan in the period in which the contribution becomes due.
 Overseas subsidiaries and branches make contribution to the plan based on the requirements of local regulations.